UoB-COMSM0166/2026-group-27/README.md

 * Map Design:

 While users liked the maze's layout and its "spacious route", many noted that the environment felt empty and repetitive.
-This validated our design ideas, highlighting the need to make the game more visually engaging and easier to navigate.
-To address this, we decided to include Bristol-themed visuals and landmarks, such as university buildings and graffiti art on the maze walls.
-These features help players recognise their surroundings and navigate more effectively.
+This validated our design ideas and highlighted the need to make the maze more visually engaging.
+To address this, we decided to add Bristol-themed visuals and landmarks, such as university buildings and graffiti art on the maze walls.
+These features help players recognise their surroundings and navigate easily.
 Importantly, they also keep the players engaged during gameplay while providing a fun, interactive way to explore and learn about Bristol.

 * Technical Glitches: